-Fertility Awareness Methods are a method of contraception that works by being able to identify the signs and symptoms of fertility during the menstrual cycle so you can avoid pregnancy.
-It works by identifying and recording the symptoms of fertility (such as the presence of cervical mucus and raised body temperature) and avoiding sex or using protection during these periods.
+Fertility Awareness Methods is an umbrella term for a method of contraception that works by being able to identify when in the menstrual cycle you are fertile.
+By identifying and recording the signs and symptoms of ovulation (such as the presence of cervical mucus and raised body temperature) and tracking your periods it is possible to identify your ‘fertile window’, and avoid sex or use barrier methods such as condoms during this time.

 If you’re interested in learning to use Fertility Awareness Methods, make sure you’re taught by a qualified fertility awareness teacher.
 Find an NHS fertility awareness clinic in your local area.
 You need to receive good instructions and support.

-Your awareness teacher will be able to show you how to regularly monitor the length of your menstrual cycle, body temperature and cervical mucus in order to give you a more accurate picture of what you’re likely to be most fertile.
-You can use fertility charts and other fertility monitoring devices like computerised thermometers and dipstick hormone tests to record your measurements.
+Your teacher will be able to show you how to regularly monitor the length of your menstrual cycle, body temperature and cervical mucus in order to give you a more accurate picture of when you’re likely to be most fertile.
+You can use fertility charts and other fertility monitoring devices like computerised thermometers and dipstick hormone tests.

 How to stop